kyleepena/pr-send-to-tech-support/README.md

 * 📋 One-click collection of key diagnostic data:

   * Premiere version
-  * OS, CPU, GPU/driver info (mocked)
+  * OS and version, CPU, GPU/driver info (GPU is mocked)
-  * RAM and storage type (mocked)
+  * Sequence settings including frame size and frame rate
-  * Media type, sequence settings, export settings (mocked)
+  * Media in sequence (mocked)
+  * Third party plugins (mocked)

 * ✅ Copy to Clipboard

-* 📄 Export as `.txt`

-* 📆 Download mock project + logs as a `.zip`
+* Upon paste, four additional questions are added for the user to complete when posting for support online.

 ---

 ## 🧪 Current Status

 This is an Innovation Week prototype.
-Data is currently mocked for demonstration purposes, but the panel structure is built to support real API integrations as UXP permissions allow.
+Some data is currently mocked for demonstration purposes, but the panel structure is built to support real API integrations as UXP permissions allow.

 ---